cykovit/firewall-frag.nse/README.md

 ## Notes

 - This script is intended for use in controlled environments for security testing purposes.
 Do not use it on networks or systems without proper authorization.
-- The script may occasionally generate network traffic that could be detected by monitoring systems or affect network performance (ex: on modern firewall / IDS solutions).
+- The script may occasionally generate network traffic that could be detected by monitoring systems or affect network performance, particularly on modern firewalls or intrusion detection systems.

 ## License